espcarlo27-byte/jce-cyber-lab/simulations/SIM-004-SQL-Injection/README.md

 ### Simple Explanation

-A web application accepts user input (such as a login form) and sends it to a database.
-If the application does not properly validate that input, an attacker can insert SQL commands instead of normal text.
-The database then executes the attacker’s logic.
+A web application accepts user input and sends it to a database.
+If that input is not properly validated, an attacker can inject SQL logic instead of normal data.
+The database executes the injected logic, potentially bypassing authentication or exposing data.

 ### Defender Explanation

 The application dynamically constructs SQL queries using unsanitized user input.
-Logical operators, SQL keywords, and comment markers alter the intended query behavior, allowing authentication bypass or data disclosure.
-Defenders typically observe **malicious payloads in HTTP requests**, not the SQL query itself.
+Logical operators and SQL comment markers alter query execution.
+Defenders typically observe **malicious payloads within HTTP requests**, rather than the SQL query itself, making network-layer visibility critical.

 ---